-This Clause 4.6 Variation request has been prepared in support of the development application for the alterations to the detached dwelling house at 279 Annandale Street, Annandale and the proposed subdivision of the lot from one single lot to two torrens title lots.
+This Clause 4.6 Variation request has been prepared in support of the development application for the proposed subdivision of the lot from one single lot to two torrens title lots.

 This Clause 4.6 Variation has been submitted in conjunction with the Statement of Environmental Effects (SEE) that assessed the proposed works as described above.
 The request for variation of the development standard has been prepared in accordance with the requirements of Clause 4.6 of the Leichardt LEP 2013 (LLEP 2013) which has the following aims and objectives: